How much car tax will I pay with an EV?

 How much will I pay in company car tax with my EV?

-While you might be exempt from paying VED if you run an EV, if it's a company car that is used for any private mileage or commuting, you'll still have to pay a benefit-in-kind (BIK) charge.
-BIK is a tax on any employee that gets a perk as an additional benefit on top of their monthly take-home pay.
-You pay tax on things like the P11D value of the company car and the type of fuel it uses.
+While you might be exempt from paying VED if you run an electric car, if it's a company car that is used for any private mileage or commuting, you'll still have to pay a benefit-in-kind (BIK) charge.

-The P11D is the tax code the Government uses to determine the list price of a vehicle, including extras and VAT (Value Added Tax).
-It also includes the first year registration fee and vehicle tax.
+The P11D is the tax code the Government uses to determine the list price of a vehicle, including extras (such as metallic paint) and VAT (Value Added Tax).

-The BIK rate is based on a percentage banding and BEVs currently pay 1% in 2021/22 which then goes up to 2% until 6 April 2025.
 This is much lower than a new petrol or diesel car, which has seen BIK taxation shoot up to as high as 37% in order to drive businesses to choose zero-emission vehicles.

-If your company car has CO2 emissions of 1 to 50g/km, the BIK percentage banding is based on its zero-emission mileage figure or 'electric range'.
 This is the distance the car can go on electric power before its batteries need recharging.
 A PHEV with a lot of electric range of 130 miles or more will only pay 2% BIK and this scales up to 14% if your hybrid does 30 miles or less.
-So it’s still much more tax-efficient to run a BEV or a PHEV with a good zero-emissions range than choosing petrol or diesel.

 Around 50% of cars registered each year in the UK are for company car drivers, which means the Government can drive plug-in vehicle adoption by keeping tax charges low for employees.